nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 This is 30 foot.
 Let's see.
 Range from here.
 Okay.
 Sick.

 Alright.
-Well, Cadence, you haven't failed me yet.
+Well, Cadens, you haven't failed me yet.
 We will move, here.
 Good spot.
-Try to provide Carson the flank, and we will electric boogaloo, these two goblinoids.
+Try to provide Karsten the flank, and we will electric boogaloo, these two goblinoids.

 Boop.
 Alright.
 But there's first.
 He fails.
 Goblin is second.